SAP/ewm-cloud-robotics/docs/ewm-sim.md

 It makes use of the SAPUI5 MockServer and runs it in a standalone mode to mock the real odata service of an EWM system.
 By this, we now achieved a much slimmer approach compared to the former version of ewm-sim.

 ## Getting Started
-Note that the mockserver will not start, if the environment variables ODATA_USER and ODATA_PASSWD have not been set and optional you can set the intervall for the generation of Warehouse Orders with GEN_INT in milliseconds :warning:
+Note that the mockserver will not start, if the environment variables ODATA_USER and ODATA_PASSWD have not been set and optionally you can set the interval for the generation of warehouse orders with GEN_INT in milliseconds :warning:

 ### Local
 To get the project up and running, issue the following commands in the root directory of the project (docker/ewm-sim):